shanecelis/shanecelis.github.com-defunct/_posts/2013-06-05-google-summer-of-code-and-emacsy.md

 an application while it is running.
 Emacsy harbors no ambition to become a text editor because there is already a great Emacsy text
 editor: Emacs.
-I'd like to use this post to address some features and implementation details that I'm personally excited about.
+I'd like to use this post to address some features and implementation details that I'm personally excited about: how to do online help; going beyond Emacs to do job control; and some comments on whether Emacsy's "shell" ought to be special.

 The [GSoC proposal has many
 details](https://google-melange.appspot.com/gsoc/proposal/review/google/gsoc2013/shanecelis/1)